tossinramen/shapes_api/README.md

 ## Supported Commands

 Shapes now support the following commands:
-- `!reset` - Reset the conversation
+- `!reset` - Reset the Shape's long-term memory
-- `!sleep` - Put the shape to sleep
+- `!sleep` - Generate a long-term on demand
-- `!dashboard` - Access your dashboard
+- `!dashboard` - Access the Shape's dedicated dashboard for configuration
 - `!info` - Get information about the shape
 - `!web` - Search the web (now free for all users)
 - `!help` - Get help with commands
 - `!imagine` - Generate images
-- `!wack` - Wack command
+- `!wack` - Reset the Shape's short-term memory

 ## Advanced Features